ConnectedHumber/Air-Quality-Web/README.md

  - [composer](https://getcomposer.org/) - For the server-side packages
  - [Node.JS](https://nodejs.org/)
  - [npm](https://npmjs.org/) - comes with Node.JS - used for building the client-side code
+ - A [MariaDB](https://mariadb.com/) server with a database already setup with the schema data in it.
+Please get in contact with [ConnectedHumber](https://connectedhumber.org/) for information about the database schema and structure.

 ## Getting Started
 The client-side code requires building.
 Currently, no pre-built versions are available (though these can be provided upon request), so this must be done from source.
 A build script is available, however, which automates the process - as explained below.